ansys/pylumerical/doc/source/user_guide/session_management.rst

 Closing the session
 --------------------

+.. vale off
-When the variables local to the function or context manager go out of scope, they will be deleted automatically, and Lumerical sessions will automatically close when all variable references pointing to it are deleted.
-The Lumerical session will also automatically terminate after the python script reaches the end.
+When the variables local to the function or context manager go out of scope, they are automatically deleted.
+Lumerical sessions automatically closes when all variable references pointing to it are deleted.
+.. vale on
+The Lumerical session also automatically terminate after the python script reaches the end.

-Python will automatically delete variables as they removed from scope, so most of the time you will not need to close a session manually.
+Python automatically deletes variables as they removed from scope, so most of the time you don't need to close a session manually.
 However, you can also do so explicitly using the following command.

 .. code-block:: python